Shared-Master/Syllabi/assessment/assessment-model.md

 ## Essential Tasks

 The six essential tasks summarize the core of work in computer science and related fields.
 The specific activities and types of projects vary with course.
+Most projects offer opportunities to demonstrate growith in several of the essential tasks.
+Formative assessments usually focus on one or two of the objectives that contribute to an essential task.

 ### AA: Applying abstractions and models